deanna-stover/coursesCNU/2020/idst270fall2020/twine.md

 **Second Play Test and Essay Peer Review:** Monday, November 16th (in class)

 **Final Twine Game and Research Paper Deadline:** Friday, November 20th at 11:59 pm <br />
-**Percentage:** 10%
+**Percentage:** 30%

 _____

 ## General Overview

-In many ways, we’re trapped in our own yellow wallpapered room because of the pandemic, but that doesn't mean we can't write something that at the very least attempts to make a difference.
-For this assignment you'll create a Twine game about a social issue (current or historical), but you can be creative about how you tell the story.

-What is Twine?
+First of all, what even is Twine?
 Twine is kind of like a Choose Your Own Adventure novel.
 It's an interactive hypertext storytelling medium.
-We'll be learning how to use Twine and some (very!) basic HTML and CSS to help customize the game.
+We'll be learning how to use Twine and some basic HTML and CSS to help customize the game.

+In many ways we’re trapped in our own yellow wallpapered room because of the pandemic, but that doesn't mean we can't write something that at the very least attempts to make a difference.
+For this assignment you'll create a Twine game about a social issue (current or historical--after all, history informs the present), but you can be creative about how you tell the story.

-You’ll also need to do research for your Twine game.
-Yay!
-You’ll write a project proposal and then an annotated bibliography before you get too deep into the Twine game so I can make sure you’re headed in the right direction.
-You’ll also write a relatively short research paper that discusses the choices you made in your Twine game and how it relates back to the research you completed.
+You’ll write a project proposal and then an annotated bibliography before you get too deep into the Twine game so I can make sure you’re headed in the right direction and to guarantee your game is grounded in research.
+You’ll also write a short research paper that discusses the choices you made in your Twine game and how it relates back to the research you completed.

-Some topic ideas:
+Some topic ideas (but this list certainly isn't exhaustive!):
 * Women’s suffrage in the U.S. or U.K. (this year is the 100th anniversary of women’s suffrage in the U.S. btw)
 * Black Lives Matter
 * The Pandemic (or illnesses from history)